-If you’re a musician who is looking for a cracking set of earplugs, then the excellent Earos One are a great fit.
-Sure, they can also be used by live music fans, but musicians will see the biggest benefit as they were conceived by a former Director of the MIT Acoustics And Vibratory Lab.
+If you’re a musician who's looking for a cracking set of earplugs, then the excellent Earos One are a great fit.
+Sure, they can also be used by live music fans but musicians will see the biggest benefit as they were conceived by a former director of the MIT Acoustics And Vibratory Lab.

-Look on any large online retailer and you’ll find countless, almost identical models or earplugs, but the Eargrace High Fidelity stand out for a number of reasons.
-First among them is the combination of attenuation filters, which ensured I could hear the full musical frequency spectrum live but at a reduced volume.
-They also come with a number of handy accessories like a case, cleaning brush and connecting cord.
+Look on any large online retailer and you’ll find countless, almost identical-looking earplug models, but the Eargrace High Fidelity stand out for a number of reasons.
+First is the combination of attenuation filters, which ensured I could hear the full musical frequency spectrum live but at a reduced volume.
+They also come with a number of handy accessories: a case, cleaning brush and connecting cord.

 I don't think they would give you years of live music and festival outings without falling apart, but as an entry point into hearing protection at a sensible cost, the Eargrace High Fidelity earplugs are very easy to recommend.

 Read the full Eargrace High Fidelity Earplugs review

 Sitting a step above the cheap and cheerful models, yet not quite in the high end, comes the EarLabs dBud earplugs.
 I really like the combination of both foam and silicone buds in a range of sizes, which meant I was able to easily find a perfect fit.

 The overall construction and durability on these earbuds is high, meaning the dBuds could feasibly last a few years of shows and festivals before they need replacing.

 Another good option are the Earpeace High Fidelity Concert earplugs which offer up to 26dB of noise cancelling, making them ideal for concert-goers.
 They give you three levels of sound reduction: Medium, high and max, so they’re also a top choice for wearing on the morning commute or during a gym session.